-The notice provides that Fairfax India’s board of directors has approved the purchase on the TSX, during the period commencing September 30, 2020 and ending September 29, 2021, of up to 3,500,000 Subordinate Voting Shares representing approximately 4.7% of the public float in respect of the Subordinate Voting Shares as at September 16, 2020.
-As at September 16, 2020, Fairfax India had outstanding 120,537,635 Subordinate Voting Shares.
-Under the bid, Fairfax India may purchase up to 15,429 Subordinate Voting Shares on the TSX (or other alternative Canadian trading systems) during any trading day, which represents 25% of the average daily trading volume on the TSX for the prior six months (being 61,719 Subordinate Voting Shares), all as calculated in accordance with the rules of the TSX.
+The notice provides that Fairfax India’s board of directors has approved the purchase on the TSX, during the period commencing September 30, 2021 and ending September 29, 2022, of up to 3,500,000 Subordinate Voting Shares representing approximately 5.1% of Fairfax India’s public float of 68,470,912 Subordinate Voting Shares as at September 16, 2021.
+As at September 16, 2021, Fairfax India had outstanding 112,276,777 Subordinate Voting Shares.
+Under the bid, Fairfax India may purchase up to 12,264 Subordinate Voting Shares on the TSX (or other alternative Canadian trading systems) during any trading day, which represents 25% of the average daily trading volume on the TSX for the prior six months (being 49,056 Subordinate Voting Shares), all as calculated in accordance with the rules of the TSX.
 This limitation does not apply to purchases made pursuant to block purchase exemptions.

 Fairfax India is making this Normal Course Issuer Bid because it believes that in appropriate circumstances its Subordinate Voting Shares represent an attractive investment opportunity and that purchases under the bid will enhance the value of the Subordinate Voting Shares held by the remaining shareholders.

-Pursuant to its existing Normal Course Issuer Bid, Fairfax India sought and received approval from the TSX to purchase up to 3,500,000 Subordinate Voting Shares, and has purchased to date 2,525,260 Subordinate Voting Shares during the last twelve months through open market purchases on the TSX at a weighted average price per share of US$9.05.
+Pursuant to its existing Normal Course Issuer Bid, Fairfax India sought and received approval from the TSX to purchase up to 3,500,000 Subordinate Voting Shares, and has purchased to date 1,513,080 Subordinate Voting Shares, which included Subordinate Voting Shares reserved for share-based payment awards, during the last twelve months through open market purchases on the TSX at a weighted average price per share of US$10.92.

 Fairfax India also announces that it has entered into an automatic share purchase plan (the “ASPP”) with a designated broker to allow for the purchase of its Subordinate Voting Shares under its Normal Course Issuer Bid at times when Fairfax India normally would not be active in the market due to applicable regulatory restrictions or internal trading black-out periods.
 Before the commencement of any particular internal trading black-out period, Fairfax India may, but is not required to, instruct its designated broker to make purchases of Subordinate Voting Shares under the Normal Course Issuer Bid during the ensuing black-out period in accordance with the terms of the ASPP.
 Such purchases will be determined by the broker in its sole discretion based on parameters established by Fairfax India prior to commencement of the applicable black-out period in accordance with the terms of the ASPP and applicable TSX rules.
 Outside of these black-out periods, Subordinate Voting Shares will be purchasable by Fairfax India at its discretion under its Normal Course Issuer Bid.

-The ASPP commenced on September 28, 2020 and will terminate on the earliest of the date on which: (a) the maximum annual purchase limit under the Normal Course Issuer Bid has been reached; (b) the Normal Course Issuer Bid expires; or (c) Fairfax India terminates the ASPP in accordance with its terms.
+The ASPP is effective as of September 30, 2021 and will terminate on the earliest of the date on which: (a) the maximum annual purchase limit under the Normal Course Issuer Bid has been reached; (b) the Normal Course Issuer Bid expires; or (c) Fairfax India terminates the ASPP in accordance with its terms.
 The ASPP constitutes an “automatic securities purchase plan” under applicable Canadian securities laws.